 These large asymmetrical peaks and microphone clips are considered a “microphone plosive.”

 Note that omnidirectional microphones are very resistant to plosives.
 Omnidirectional microphones have the front side of their diaphragms open to external sound pressure, but the back side of the diaphragms closed in a tiny pocket of constant pressure.
 So although it's possible to overload an omni mic with a plosive sound, chances are the diaphragm will handle it well and bounce back quickly!

 Microphone plosives often sound like a “thud” or “pop” in the lower frequencies and have the potential to overload the mic capsule and the mic preamplifier.

 The effect plosives have on a microphone diaphragm is highly dependant on the distance between the mouth and microphone capsule/diaphragm.

 For more information on microphone diaphragms and capsules, check out my articles What Is A Microphone Diaphragm? and What Is A Microphone Capsule?
 (Plus Top 3 Most Popular Capsules), respectively.

 Think of having a conversation with someone versus having someone speak an inch from your ear.
 The plosive sounds are fine when at a distance but may even hurt at a very close distance to your ear.
 This is because the blasts of air are very directional at their source but dissipate quickly as they travel through the air.

-I’ve mentioned the asymmetrical plosive peaks are often in the lower frequencies.
-I’ve also mentioned plosives have more of an effect on the microphone as the sound source gets closer to the mic capsule.
+I've mentioned the asymmetrical plosive peaks are often in the lower frequencies.
+I've also mentioned that plosives will have more of an effect on the microphone as the sound source gets closer to the mic capsule.
 This has to do with the proximity effect, which states that the closer a sound source is to a directional microphone, the more bass response that microphone will exhibit.

 Let's Recap Our Definition Of Plosives: